bpourian/metrics-blog/README.md

 What is latency and why do we we want to measure it?

-Latency is the the time between a user invoked action and the resulting response.
+Latency is the time between a user invoked action and the resulting response.
 It gives us an expression of how much time it takes for a packet of data to travel within a network.

-To measure this I am going to user Prometheus as it offers a range of metrics.
+To measure latency I will be using Prometheus as it offers a range of options.
 I have provided a very simple demonstration in a unit test on how you could gather data by adding simple Prometheus methods to your code in this repo.